 He led the American Community in Rome from their historical home at Santa Susanna's to their new home at St. Patrick's Church.

-Father Greg’s grandfather was born and raised in Martina Franca, a 13th century medieval walled village in the Puglia region.
-Occasionally, he has visited his many cousins and discovered that he is actually one of three priests in the family.
+Father Greg’s grandfather was born in Martina Franca, a 14th Century medieval village in the Puglia region of Italy.
+In fact, he considers all of Puglia his ancestral home, especially the Salento area on the southern Adriatic coast.
 Born in Alhambra, California, just down the road from Hollywood, a love of the film industry became an early part of Father Greg’s identity.
-A young protégé of movies and television, he received his degree in these fields from the University of California at Los Angeles U.C.L.A., and later earned a Master’s degree in Public Heath Education (also at U.C.L.A.) before entering the Paulist seminary in 1978.
-Getting an M.A. in Theology from The Catholic University of America in Washington, D.C., Father Greg was ordained a priest in May of 1983 and served first as chaplain at Clemson University in South Carolina and then as Assistant Pastor at Old St. Mary’s Church in San Francisco, during which time he earned a third Master’s degree in Pastoral Liturgy from Santa Clara University.
-In 1992, Father Greg joined Paulist Productions and the Humanitas Prize organization for a four year stint, followed by his first assignment in Rome.
-Aside from the usual parish duties, he was the chaplain at Marymount International School, served as Director of our English-language library, officiated at over 300 American weddings and was the weekly film critic on Vatican Radio.
+He received his degree in these fields from the University of California at Los Angeles (UCLA), and later earned a Master’s degree in Public Health Education (also at UCLA) before entering the Paulist seminary in 1978.
+Having earned an M.A. in Theology from The Catholic University of America in Washington, D.C., Father Greg was ordained a priest in May of 1983 and served first as Chaplain at Clemson University in South Carolina and then as Assistant Pastor at Old St. Mary’s Church in San Francisco.
+During this time he earned a third Master’s degree in Pastoral Liturgy from Santa Clara University.
+In 1992, Father Greg joined Paulist Productions and the Humanitas Prize organization for four years, and then on to Rome.